MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Handle IRP cleanup and close operations properly**

 Be sure that you understand the difference between [**IRP\_MJ\_CLEANUP**](https://msdn.microsoft.com/library/windows/hardware/ff550718) and [**IRP\_MJ\_CLOSE**](https://msdn.microsoft.com/library/windows/hardware/ff550720) requests.
 Cleanup requests arrive after an application closes all handles on a file object, but sometimes before all I/O requests have completed.
 Close requests arrive after all I/O requests for the file object have been completed or canceled.
-For more information, see the following topics:
+For more information, see the following articles:

 [DispatchCreate, DispatchClose, and DispatchCreateClose Routines](https://msdn.microsoft.com/library/windows/hardware/ff543279)